 King County did not begin issuing building permits until 1941.
 The permits themselves were not retained prior to 1972.
-For building permit information after 1972 (in unincorporated King County only) contact the Department of Permitting and Environmental Review
+For building permit information after 1972 (in unincorporated King County only) contact the Department of Permitting and Environmental Review (DPER).

 Building permit master log, 1942-1943